timauzinger/Bodhira-FestivalSetup/README.md

 ## Overview & UI

 Bodhira's Lighting Effects are controlled using 2 Layers of 2D-Texture Effects.
 There are the Base-Effects intended to be used for longer display and Overlay-Effects intended for shorter bursts of excitement.
 These Overlay-Effects can be triggered simultniously and if done so thex mix.
-Additionally there are Color-Presets added wich can  be overwirtten by RGB values to the desired Color.
+Additionally there are Color-Presets (1 Color scheme for Overlay and BaseEffect) added wich can  be overwirtten by RGB values to the desired Color.

 All Effects as well al Motor-Movement and additional Effects are bound to a global Tap-Tempo wich can be Tapped-In at any time.